webmeshproj/webmesh/README.md

 ## Roadmap

 - [ ] More storage provider implementations.
-Currently only built-in raft storage is supported.
 - [ ] Potential SaaS offering for those who don't want to run their own controllers or have a simple off-site backup of the mesh state.

 Most other functionality that is provided by other similar projects already exists in the kernel or in other projects.